szhilin/kinterval/README.md

 How to install
 --------------
 No compilation or explicit installation is needed.
-Just specify the search path for kinterval package and its subfolders in Ocatve command line using `addpath(genpath(KINTERVAL_ROOT)` where `KINTERVAL_ROOT` is string with the path to root folder of kinterval.
+Just specify the search path for kinterval package and its subfolders in Ocatve command line using `addpath(genpath(KINTERVAL_ROOT)` where `KINTERVAL_ROOT` is a string with the path to root folder of kinterval.
 You may also call `savepath` after that to make search path permanent.

 How to cite
 -----------